npmcdn-to-unpkg-bot/txt/pages/2016/06/declarative-design-tools/index.md

 Lick continues, and the parallels sound hauntingly familiar:

-> Throughout the period I examined, in short, my "thinking" time was devoted mainly to activities that were essentially clerical or mechanical: searching, calculating, plotting, transforming, determining the logical or dynamic consequences of a set of assumptions or hypotheses, preparing the way for a decision or an insight.
+> My "thinking" time was devoted mainly to activities that were essentially clerical or mechanical: searching, calculating, plotting, transforming, determining the logical or dynamic consequences of a set of assumptions or hypotheses, preparing the way for a decision or an insight.
 Moreover, **my choices of what to attempt and what not to attempt were determined to an embarrassingly great extent by considerations of clerical feasibility, not intellectual capability.**

 To me, the design process is **just** divergence and convergence; thinking and seeing.
 Brain and eyes.
 The middle bits; the exponential time increase between thinking and seeing—that's not design, it's repetitive, manual labor.
 Some people see _that_ as design, but really it's getting in a position to think; _getting in a position to design_.
 Design is a game for our brains and our eyes.

 If we're the type of designer who likes to write computer code, we might start to draw analogies.
-There is a spectrum in programming paradigms from imperative to declarative; two very different ways of interacting with our computers.
-Declarative programming is 'telling the computer what to do' whilst imperative programming is 'telling it how to do it'.
+There is a spectrum in programming paradigms from imperative to declarative

+**Imperative programming** is telling the computer _how_ to calculate something.
+We give it step by step instructions—procedures—to get to the answer.

+**Declarative programming**, by contrast, focusses on _what_ we want to calculate - we don't concern ourselves with the details.

 Let's demonstrate this in JavaScript.
 Imagine we have a list of numbers, and want to square each of them, then add up the total.
 ```javascript